State Tax Filing Resources

 To make sure the correct information is reported on your Washington returns:

-- Review Paychex Flex or the last timesheet from your payroll package for missing or incorrect SSNs.
+• Review Paychex Flex® or the last timesheet from your payroll package for missing or incorrect SSNs.

-- Report hours for all employees, including salaried employees.
+• Report hours for all employees, including salaried employees.
 When submitting payroll for all non-hourly employees, be sure to record the number of hours worked as memo hours.

-- If you are new to Paychex this quarter, verify the number of weeks worked listed for each employee on the timesheet.
+• If you are new to Paychex this quarter, verify the number of weeks worked listed for each employee on the timesheet.

-- Enter any missing or incorrect information into Paychex Flex or report it to your service representative.
+• Enter any missing or incorrect information into Paychex Flex or report it to your Service Representative.

-To report hours for non-salaried employees, you can do that in Paychex Flex using Grid, List, or Group views.SUI*
+You can report hours for non-salaried employees in Paychex Flex using GridList, or Group views.

-Agency: Washington Department of Revenue
+Agency: Washington (WA) Department of Revenue

-- Non-Taxpay - Paychex can’t provide non-Taxpay clients with signature ready Forms 5208A and 5208B.
+• Non-Taxpay - Paychex can’t provide non-Taxpay clients with signature-ready Forms 5208A and 5208B.
 You can use the data on the reference copy provided in the quarterly package to enter your quarterly reporting information on EAMS.

 Standard Occupational Classification (SOC) Codes*

-Starting with third quarter 2022 SUI wage reporting, the Washington Employee Security Department (ESD) requires that employers report Standard Occupational Classification (SOC) codes for each Washington employee.
+The Washington Employee Security Department (ESD) requires that employers report Standard Occupational Classification (SOC) codes for each Washington employee.
 SOC codes need to be added to all current employees who work in the state of Washington.

 For more information about the requirement, go to Employment Security Department > NEW SOC code reporting required.

 SOC codes must be assigned by the employer.
-Paychex does not have the information to assign SOC codes to your employees.What is the deadline for reporting SOC Codes to Paychex?
+Paychex does not have the information to assign SOC codes to your employees.

-To give employers time to adjust to the new reporting requirement, the Washington ESD will not begin penalizing employers for missing SOC codes on SUI returns until fourth quarter 2022.Washington Labor & Industries (L&I)*
+To give employers time to adjust to the new reporting requirement, the Washington ESD will not begin penalizing employers for missing SOC codes on SUI returns until fourth quarter 2022.

 Agency: Washington Labor and Industries